-Taking the maximum volume fraction of cavitation bubbles in the tank as the research object, the maximum change of the volume fraction of cavitation bubbles in the tank is shown in Fig. 6(a).
+Taking the maximum volume fraction of cavitation bubbles in the tank as the research object, the maximum change of the volume fraction of cavitation bubbles in the tank is shown in Fig. 6a.
 Before step 200, the volume fraction of cavitation bubbles in the tank is 0, and there is only stirring in the tank during this time, so no cavitation occurs and no cavitation bubbles are generated.
 From step 200, the maximum volume fraction of cavitation bubbles in the tank began to increase, indicating that cavitation reactions began to occur.
-At step 470, the maximum volume fraction of cavitation bubbles reaches the first inflection point, at which time the cavitation bubble volume fraction is 0.36%, the cavitation bubbles begins to decrease.
-The second inflection point is reached at step 580, when the volume fraction is 0.29%, the cavitation bubble volume fraction bubbles to rise again, starting the next cycle of changes.
-Comparing the volume fraction of cavitation of cavitation bubbles in the tark the tark cycle of cavitation bubbles in the latter cycle increases compared with the previous cycle, indicating that cavitation bubbles continue to increase under the action of ultrasound, and the positive and negative pressures in each cycle continue to change, so that the cavitation bubbles have periodic growth, showing a trend of steady-state cavitation.
+At step 470, the maximum volume fraction of cavitation bubbles reaches the first inflection point, at which time the cavitation bubble volume fraction is 0.36%, the cavitation intensity reaches the maximum in the first cycle, and then the volume fraction of cavitation bubbles begins to decrease.
+The second inflection point is reached at step 580 when the volume fraction is 0.29%, the cavitation intensity decreases slightly compared to before, and then the cavitation bubble volume fraction begins to rise again, starting the next cycle of changes.
+Comparing the volume fraction of cavitation bubbles in the three cycles, the volume fraction of cavitation bubbles in the latter cycle increases compared with the previous cycle, indicating that cavitation bubbles continue to increase under the action of ultrasound, and the positive and negative pressures in each cycle continue to change, so that the cavitation bubbles have periodic growth, showing a trend of steady-state cavitation.

-According to the distribution of cavitation bubbles in the cavitation process, the volume fraction of cavitation bubbles in the third cycle is the largest, that is, at step 1490, and the cavitation bubbles distribution in the tank is shown in Fig. 6(b).
+According to the distribution of cavitation bubbles in the cavitation process, the volume fraction of cavitation bubbles in the third cycle is the largest, that is, at step 1490, and the cavitation bubbles distribution in the tank is shown in Fig. 6b.
 It can be seen from the figure that the generation of cavitation bubbles is mainly concentrated directly below the tool head.
 The closer to the tool head, the larger the volume fraction of cavitation bubbles and the higher the cavitation intensity.
 However, the range of cavitation bubbles is very small, and the asphalt in the entire tank can be driven by stirring, and finally the asphalt in the entire tank is subjected to ultrasound.